Watering

 Underwatering

 Since this species prefers consistently moist soil, even a relatively brief dry spell — shorter than would stress a more drought-tolerant plant — can cause noticeable drooping.
-Soil that has dried out more than lightly, combined with drooping, points to this cause.
+Soil that has dried out more than lightly, combined with drooping, points to this cause and usually resolves within a day of a thorough watering.

 Overwatering and early rhizome stress

 Consistently saturated soil impairs the rhizome and root system's ability to function, causing drooping despite abundant soil moisture.
-This is the more dangerous cause to misread, since watering more in response accelerates rhizome rot rather than helping.
+This is the more dangerous cause to misread, since watering more in response accelerates rhizome rot rather than helping, and the drooping itself can look almost identical to the underwatered version at a glance.

 Low humidity

-In addition to crispy edges, sustained low humidity can cause overall leaf droop as the plant loses more water through its thin leaves than it can replace, even with adequate soil moisture, since transpiration rate is driven heavily by the surrounding air's dryness.
+In addition to crispy edges, sustained low humidity can cause overall leaf droop as the plant loses more water through its thin leaves than it can replace, even with adequate soil moisture, since transpiration rate is driven heavily by the surrounding air's dryness rather than soil conditions alone.

 Transplant shock or recent handling

-A plant recently repotted or divided often droops temporarily while it recovers from root and rhizome disturbance, typically resolving within a week to two given stable conditions.
+A plant recently repotted or divided often droops temporarily while it recovers from root and rhizome disturbance, typically resolving within a week to two given stable conditions, and this drooping tends to affect the whole plant evenly rather than concentrating on one side.

 How to Fix It